 One of the coolest things about being in a writers group is that you get to hear stories, one chapter at a time, as the writer shares them.
 One woman in our group is writing a fantasy novel (hopefully, an international bestseller.)

-My friend, we’ll call her Joan (not her real name), explained to us that she hasn’t created an outline for her book-in-progress, the story is simply writing itself, organically unfolding before her.
+My friend, we’ll call her Joan (not her real name), explained to us that she hasn’t created an outline for her book-in-progress, the story is organically unfolding before her.
 She doesn’t know exactly how this story is going to end and it’s just as exciting for her to find out what’s going to happen next as it is for us.
 As more of the story comes to her, she sits down, types it up on her tablet and then shares it with us.
-(This, of course, is a telltale sign that Joan’s being visited by the muse.)
+“The story’s writing itself.
+I type up whatever the muse tells me,” she often tells us.

 Also, Joan has mastered the powerful literary device of ending each chapter with a cliff hanger or twist, which makes her story a bona fide page turner.
 You just can’t wait to read/hear more!
 So you’d think that as a writers group, our jobs would be easy − that all we have to do is sit back and enjoy as we listen to a master storyteller like Joan.
 Right?